Tlabrahamson/100-days-of-code/log.md

 **Thoughts:** I need to start practicing data structures and algorithms.
 It's the only thing holding me back.

 **Link to work:** N/A

+### Day 23: May 30, 2020

+**Today's Progress:** Taking a step away from all current projects except for client projects to work on data structures and algorithms.
+Today I built a stack.

+**Thoughts:** This is going to be tough but necessary.

+**Link to work:** N/A